361st Expeditionary Reconnaissance Squadron

-The 361st Expeditionary Reconnaissance Squadron is an inactive United States Air Force unit.
-Its last was assigned to the 451st Air Expeditionary Group, stationed at Kandahar Airfield, Afghanistan.
-It was inactivated on 1 September 2014.
+The 361st Expeditionary Reconnaissance Squadron is a provisional United States Air Force unit.
+It was most recently assigned to the 451st Air Expeditionary Group at Kandahar Airfield, Afghanistan, where it was inactivated on 1 September 2014.

 The squadron's first predecessor was the 861st Bombardment Squadron, a United States Army Air Forces unit that was assigned to the 493d Bombardment Group during World War II.
 It was part of the last bombardment group to be assigned to Eighth Air Force.
 It flew combat missions until V-E Day, then returned to the United States for inactivation.

 The squadron's other predecessor, the 361st Reconnaissance Squadron was formed during the Vietnam War, flying Douglas EC-47 aircraft, performing electronic surveillance in Vietnam and Thailand until inactivating in 1974, when the United States withdrew from Southeast Asia.
 The squadrons were consolidated in 1985, then converted to provisional status as an expeditionary unit.